Is Extended Breastfeeding Good or Bad For Your Baby?

 • him starting preschool or kindergarten.

 You may use these events as an excuse as to why he can no longer breastfeed.
-As well, the excitement of travel or visitors may distract him enough for him to forget about breastfeeding.
+Also, the excitement of travel or visitors may distract him enough to forget about Breastfeeding.
 Once weaned, he will not go back to the breast.

 Is Extended Breastfeeding good or not